Amped 3: Plot

 The game begins at Northstar at Tahoe, with the main character "Player 1" dressed in a pink bunny suit heading up the mountain with friends Wienerboy, Sebastian, J Dawg, and Hunter.
 Player 1 snowboards down the mountain and takes a big drop off of a cliff.
 Once there, Player 1 meets Dandelion, a snow goddess with a passion for scrap-booking.
-From here, you can choose Player 1's gender and appearance.
+From here, the player can can choose Player 1's gender and appearance.

 As the story progresses, it is revealed that Player 1 and his crew are saving up for a vacation to a ski resort in Chile.
 After completing several training challenges, Player 1 and his crew participate in an Easter Egg Roll to earn more money for their vacation fund.
 After saving Wienerboy from a trio of mysterious thugs, the player follows them to see what they are up to.
 During the chase J Dawg confronts Player 1 and accuses him of stealing the vacation money from Hunter's locker.
 The rest of the crew heads to Chile, while Player 1 tries to earn money to replace the stolen funds.

 As the story moves to Snowbird, Player 1 accepts several jobs for a marketing company.
 These jobs require the player to perform several dangerous stunts.
 After the marketing company decides to relocate, Player 1 meets up with his friend Roman who suggests he try out for the ski patrol.
 After making some more money, Roman sets up Player 1 with a new job: taking pictures of celebrity Berlin Sheridan on her snowboard trip.
 Player 1 manages to avoid Sheridan's bodyguards and makes enough money to replace the stolen vacation fund.

 The story cuts to a news report of a comet on a collision course with Earth.
 Another reporter cuts in to share Player 1's photos of Berlin Sheridan in embarrassing positions during her trip.